constanzafierro/constanzafierro.github.io/_posts/2020-04-18-attention-is-all-you-need.markdown

 ---
 layout: post
-title:  "Attention is all you need, the transformer architecture."
+title:  "Summary: Attention is all you need, the transformer architecture."
 date:   2020-04-18 20:00:00 +0200
 categories: nlp-summaries
 permalink : "nlp-summaries/attention-is-all-you-need"